 Are New Hampshire Court Records Public?

-Furthermore, the general public's right to access court records is restricted because certain categories of cases are not open to the public, except as otherwise directed by the court.
-Some of these include: denied or pending application for arrest or search warrants; juvenile cases (neglect/ abuse, CHINS, delinquency, adoption, termination of parental rights); application for wiretaps and orders, grand jury records; any other records meant to be kept confidential by order, rule, or statute.
+Citizens can access court records per the New Hampshire Right to Know Law, which was passed in 1976 and amended in 2002.
+However, the general public's right to access court records is restricted for some records.
+Examples of some restricted records include files containing denied or pending applications for arrest or search warrants; juvenile cases (neglect/ abuse, CHINS, delinquency, adoption, termination of parental rights); applications for wiretaps and orders, grand jury records; any other records meant to be kept confidential by order, rule, or statute.

 How Do I Find Court Records in New Hampshire?

 The first step to take when trying to obtain court records in New Hampshire is to identify the courthouse where the record in question is maintained.
 The court clerk maintains court records in paper case files or electronic formats.